mikeckennedy/pythons-gc-and-orms/README.md

 Imagine you need to query a hefty number of records back from the database.
-The sample app in this repo will create a database of 100,000 small records (see `importer.py`) and then run a query that results in 20,000 being loaded into a single list.
+The sample app in this repo will create a database of 100,000 small records (see `importer.py`) and then run a query that results in 20,000 being loaded into a single list (see `test_app.py`).

 That's a lot, but not entirely out of bound of reasonable for certain problem sets.